Types of Degrees Mining Technology Majors Are Getting

 Amount of Education Required for Careers Related to Mining Technology

-Some degrees associated with mining tech may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with mining tech require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||26.5%|